+Suspension of the

+Obligation to File for

+Bankruptcy

-Suspension of the Obligation to File for Generally, a debtor must file for bankruptcy within two months of becoming insolvent.
-Under the new regulation, this obligation is suspended for the duration of the state of alert.
-Bankruptcy The suspension also applies to the debtors who had become insolvent prior to the state of alert, but had not yet filed for insolvency during the statutory two-month period before the state of alert was implemented.
+Generally, a debtor must file for bankruptcy within two months of becoming insolvent.
+Under the new regulation, this obligation is suspended until December 31.2020.

+The suspension also applies to debtors who had become insolvent prior to the state of alert, but had not yet filed for insolvency during the statutory two-month period before the state of alert was implemented.

 Companies that have informed courts of their restructuring or refinancing negotiations will also not be required to declare bankruptcy as long as the state of alert is in force.

-While companies may file voluntary bankruptcy applications, courts will not process involuntary bankruptcy applications submitted during the state of alert.
-Other Rules Affecting The General Council of the Judiciary, which regulates the activity of judges in Spain, has issued a series of rules that affect insolvency proceedings as follows: Insolvency Proceedings Insolvency proceedings already declared - Only urgent and procedural actions necessary to avoid irreparable damage will be carried out. • Voluntary insolvency proceedings pending declaration - Judges may declare insolvency if waiting until the end of the alert state can cause irreparable damage.
-Involuntary insolvency proceedings pending declaration - Presumed not urgent.
-Communications for the negotiation of restructuring or refinancing agreements - Not considered urgent.
-Communications of negotiation of restructuring or refinancing agreements submitted and processed - Interim orders are not considered urgent
+While companies may file voluntary bankruptcy applications, courts will not process involuntary bankruptcy applications submitted until December 31, 2020.

+Other Rules Affecting Insolvency Proceedings

+The General Council of the Judiciary, which regulates the activity of judges in Spain, has issued a series of rules that affect insolvency proceedings as follows:

+- Insolvency proceedings already declared Only urgent and procedural actions necessary to avoid irreparable damage will be carried out. - Voluntary insolvency proceedings pending declaration Judges may declare insolvency if waiting until the end of the state of alert can cause irreparable damage. - Involuntary insolvency proceedings pending declaration Presumed not urgent. - Communications for the negotiation of restructuring or refinancing agreements Not considered urgent. - Communications of the negotiation of restructuring or refinancing agreements submitted and processed Interim orders are not considered urgent.

+Other Measures

+- Any approved insolvency agreement that is pending fulfilment might be amended if the debtor submits a request for amendment within one year after the end of the state of alert.
+Consequently, declarations of non-fulfilment submitted by creditors during the six months subsequent to the end of the state of alert will not be processed during the said term plus three months. - During one year after the declaration of the sate of alert, a debtor who is aware that it will not fulfill an insolvency agreement will not have to request the liquidation of its assets.
+The same term applies to creditors' requests to liquidate the debtor's assets when the insolvency agreement is not fulfilled. - In the event of non-fulfilment of any insolvency agreement approved or amended during two years after the declaration of the state of alert, the credits arisen out of new credits or third-party guarantees would be considered as credits against the debtor's assets.
+Even credits or guarantees granted by persons specially related to the debtor would have the same consideration.
+Those credits granted by persons specially related to the debtor during the two years following the declaration of the state of alert would be considered as ordinary and non-subordinated credits.

+• Any court- approved refinancing agreement could be amended during one year following the declaration of the state of alert.
+During the six months following the declaration of the state of alert, the courts will not process any creditors' requests to declare the non-fulfilment of the refinancing agreements.